 Understanding SPDR S&P Regional Banking ETF's Unusual Options Activity

-SPDR S&P Regional Banking ETF (NYSE:KRE) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $69.83 following the option alert.
+SPDR S&P Regional Banking ETF (NYSE:KRE) shares experienced unusual options activity on Friday.
+The stock price moved up to $68.73 following the option alert.

 - Trade Type: CALL